antoinezambelli/ensemble-clustering/README.md

 ### Multiple Datasets

-To analyze multiple datasets (subsets for instance) we would run
+To analyze multiple datasets (subsets for instance) we would run (see `examples/multi.py` for details)

 ```
-from sklearn.datasets import make_blobs

 from ensemble_clustering import Ensemble, E